BrowserBox/BrowserBox/README.md

 For the Docker image, the token is `token2` for the NPM and repository copies, the token is `bhvNDh6XYZ`

-You can enable `https://` by adding certificates (such as from LetsEncrypt) into the `$HOME/sslcerts/` directory if running via Node.
+You can enable `https://` by adding certificates (such as from LetsEncrypt or mkcert for localhost) into the `$HOME/sslcerts/` directory if running via Node.

 If you want to enable https while using Docker, you'll need to either rebuild a Docker image that copies your certs, or run HTTPS on a reverse-proxy.